Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 For example, here’s what the Nearby feature in Pipedrive’s mobile CRM app looks like for reps on the go:

 The technology maps all of a rep’s nearby contacts, making it easier to personalize sales.
-They may use it to coordinate planned meetings or just drop by when they happen to be in the area.
+They may use it to coordinate planned meetings or just drop by when they’re in the area.

-Outside sales reps invest a lot of time into each lead they choose to meet, especially when there are several decision-makers involved.
+Outside sales reps invest a lot of time in each lead they choose to meet, especially when several decision-makers are involved.

 Correctly qualifying leads (and breaking up with prospects who aren’t a fit for their offer) helps reps make the most of their time in the field.
 In other words, they focus on quality deals over quantity.